-The patient perspective is critical in helping FDA understand the context in which regulatory decisions are made for new drugs.
-PFDD meetings give FDA and other key stakeholders, including medical product developers, health care providers, and federal partners, an important opportunity to hear directly from patients, their families, caregivers, and patient advocates about the symptoms that matter most to them, the impact the disease has on patients’ daily lives, and patients’ experiences with currently available treatments.
+The patient perspective is critical in helping the Food and Drug Administration understand the context in which regulatory decisions are made for new drugs.
+PFDD meetings give the FDA and other key stakeholders, including medical product developers, health care providers, and federal partners, an important opportunity to hear directly from patients, their families, caregivers, and patient advocates about the symptoms that matter most to them, the impact the disease has on patients’ daily lives, and patients’ experiences with currently available treatments.
 This input can inform FDA’s decisions and oversight both during drug development and during FDA’s review of a marketing application.

 An externally-led patient-focused drug development (EL-PFDD) meeting uses the process established by FDA-led PFDD meetings, the host is just different.